MariamTareq2211/Logistics-Performance-Pipeline/README.md

 3. **Ingestion:** Apache Sqoop imports each table from MySQL directly into HDFS as Parquet (`--as-parquetfile`), landing in `/user/hadoop/commerce_storage/` — Parquet end-to-end from the Bronze layer onward.
 4. **Silver Layer:** PySpark cleans, standardizes, and validates each table (null handling, dedup, regex validation, timestamp casting), writing Parquet to `/user/hadoop/commerce_silver/`.
 5. **Gold Layer:** PySpark builds a Kimball star schema — `dim_customer`, `dim_seller`, `dim_date`, and `fact_logistics` — writing Parquet to `/user/hadoop/commerce_gold/`, with `fact_logistics` partitioned by `order_year`/`order_month`.
-6. **Serving Layer:** partitioned Hive external tables over the Gold Parquet paths, queried for KPI reporting.
+6. **Serving Layer:** partitioned Hive external tables are created and registered over the Gold Parquet paths automatically as the final orchestration step, ready for KPI queries with no manual setup.
-7. **Orchestration:** a bash script chains all of the above (Sqoop → Silver → Gold) and is scheduled via cron.
+7. **Orchestration:** a bash script chains all of the above (Sqoop → Silver → Gold → Hive table creation) and is scheduled via cron.

 ![Pipeline Architecture](data%20model/Pipeline%20Architecture%20Diagram.png)